hmrc/sca-wrapper/README.md

 - Edit the build.sbt file and add `-SNAPSHOT` to the end of the `version` field
 - Run `sbt publishLocal`, this will publish the library on your local machine

-`runTests.sh` and `publishLocal.sh` are provided to quickly test and publish versions of the library for Play 2.9 and 3.0.
+`runTests.sh` and `publishLocal.sh` are provided to quickly test and publish versions of the library for Play 3.0.

-Play 3.0 is used by default.
-The version can be overridden by providing an environment variable, `PLAY_VERSION`:

-`env PLAY_VERSION=2.9 sbt clean test`

 ## Working example